-Apache Mesos requirements, installation script examples, and container removal steps
+Apache Mesos requirements, deployment command examples, and container removal steps

 SAM — VMAN

 Apache Mesos is one of the environments supported by the Container Monitoring feature.